-CVAP may also provide funding for counselling for family members of victims of crime.
+The CVAP agency may also provide funding for counselling for family members of victims of crime.
 The perpetrator of the crime does not need to be charged for funding to be available.

 In most cases applications must be received within one year of the date the crime occurred, unless 1) the crime was a sexual offence (there is no time limit), 2) the offence occurred when you were a minor (must apply before age 20 unless it was a sexual offence), or 3) there are exceptional circumstances that prevented you from filing in the time period provided.

-Motor Vehicle Accidents - Psychological Injuries If you have suffered psychological injuries because of a motor vehicle related accident (including pedestrians getting hit by a vehicle) ICBC is legally required, per Part 7, section 88 of the Insurance (Vehicle) Act, to provide funding for treatment.
+Motor Vehicle Accidents - Psychological Injuries If you have suffered psychological injuries because of a motor vehicle related accident (including pedestrians getting hit by a vehicle) the insurance Corporation of BC (ICBC) is legally required, per Part 7, section 88 of the Insurance (Vehicle) Act, to provide funding for treatment.
 To access funding, you may contact your ICBC adjuster directly, or have your lawyer contact your adjuster to arrange for funding.